mlux86/acdc/README.md

 While acdc is running, it generates results in an output directory defaulting to `./results/` (can be overridden using the `-o` parameter).
 It contains the file `index.html` that can be viewed in any modern browser, supporting HTML5 and CSS3.

+## Taxonomy annotations for automatic processing

+Acdc supports taxonomy annotations from external sources.
+The `-x` parameter accepts as value a text file that contains taxonomy information for contigs.
+Each line in the file should start with the exact contig name, followed by a `TAB` character, followed by the annotated taxonomy, i.e. from Blast, Kraken, or any other tool.
+As long as only a fraction of one cluster is annotated with a given taxonomy, the full cluster is then assumed to be represented by it.
+In combination with the `-X` parameter, which accepts a regular expression to match a given target taxonomy, acdc automatically infers what constitutes contaminant and clean contigs.

 ## Using Docker

 Acdc is provided on docker hub: [mlux86/acdc](https://hub.docker.com/r/mlux86/acdc/).
 Pull the container using `docker pull mlux86/acdc:stable`.